Sit-Down Meals and Dining Hall Guidelines

 Co-Curriculars, Meals, School Meetings, and Events

-Outside of classes, there are numerous places and times when attendance is taken.
+Attendance is taken at numerous times and places outside of class.
 Co-curriculars, sit-down meals, school meetings, and Academy Events are required for all students, as are other obligations as assigned.
 From time to time, the faculty may designate required events as an alternative to class time.

 If a day student must be absent from a required activity, a parent or guardian must notify the Dean of Students Office in advance (no later than 8:30 am in the case of illness).

-All teachers submit daily reports on student absences online; they report attendance only and do not assign or excuse APs.
-Please do not ask faculty to adjust attendance—even if there is certainty that the absence will be excused.
-The Dean of Students Office determines which absences are excused; if you feel attendance has been mis-reported, please contact your Class Dean within three class days.
+All teachers submit daily reports on student absences online; they report “actual” attendance only and do not assign or excuse APs.
+Faculty cannot adjust attendance or eliminate Accountability Points—even when there is certainty that the absence will be excused.
+The Dean of Students Office determines which absences are excused; errors and/or requests for clearance must be submitted to the Class Dean within three school days.

 Medical Excuses for Classes, Meals, or Other Required Events